 Homebound Delivery - if one of our local patrons is physically unable to come into the library, even if it is a temporary situation due to an injury, call us and we will arrange to have books delivered to the home.
 A valid Carthage Library card is required for this service.

 Federal Talking Book Program - we will assist qualified patrons in applying for this federal program, which provides a special machine and audio books for visually impaired individuals.
 The audio books are sent by mail from the Illinois Talking Book Center.
-Since this is a Federal program, even individuals outside of the library's service center may apply.
+Since this is a Federal program, even individuals outside of the library's service area may apply.

 Meeting Room - The Library has a meeting room upstairs, which may be reserved for use by outside groups.
 There is no charge for approved non-profit organizations.
 There is a $50 fee for other entities.
 View complete policy here.